 And there it is.
 A delicious lavender lemonade.
 Everyone drinks their lemonade differently so modify any of these recipes to suit your tastes!
 I think I may have put a little bit too much lime in mine.
 It was quite bitter.
 Which I didn’t hate, but it also wasn’t the taste I was going for.

-Take a look at these recipes and find one that works for you!
+Take a look at these and then figure out the lavender lemonade recipe that is best for you!

 Happy Wednesday!
 In case you missed it, this week I’m sharing a few delicious summery beverages.
 Today is Muddled Raspberry Lemonade.
 Doesn’t that just scream summer?!
 I know it isn’t technically summer yet it certainly is hot in the streets here in CA. I struggle to get in my 20 gallons of water a day (or however much “they” say we’re supposed to drink).
 But I love fruit infused waters.
 What I love about these is that you can easily add more fruit to make it more like traditional lemonade.